qwertyuiop924/chicken-brainfuck/README.md

 NOTE: this version requires both vector-lib, and anaphora.
 This is my fork of the CHICKEN brainfuck interpreter by Federico Ramirez, aka gosukiwi.
 I'm cleaning it up a bit, but it basically has the same structure of the original.
-Below is the original README.
 This is an interactive interpreter for the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) programming language.

 ## Usage
 Simple enough.
-Just execute the generated `build/brainfuck` executable.
+Just execute the `/usr/bin/brainfuck` executable.

 ## Build from source
 To build, you'll need the [CHICKEN Scheme](http://code.call-cc.org/) compiler.
-Just follow the instructions, get the compiler, navigate to the repo and run `make`.
+Just follow the instructions, get the compiler, navigate to the repo and run `chicken-install -s`.

 ```
-git clone git@github.com:gosukiwi/chicken-brainfuck.git
+git clone git@github.com:qwertyuiop924/chicken-brainfuck.git
 cd chicken-brainfuck
-make && build/brainfuck
+chicken-install && brainfuck
 Welcome to CHICKEN Brainfuck!
 brainfuck>
 ```

 Done!
+Your interpreter lives in `/usr/bin/brainfuck` (or possibly elsewhere, depending on how your chicken install has been configured).
-Your interpreter lives in `build/brainfuck`.
-This has only been tested on Linux (openSUSE Leap).
+This has only been tested on Linux (Archlinux, with chicken 4.10.0).

+##Non-standard Syntax
+ *`%` sets all cells to 0
+ *`!` exits, returning zero

 ## TODO
- * `reset` function maybe?
-Just something to type and be able to reset the state (done in this fork)
+ * ~~`reset` function maybe?
+Just something to type and be able to reset the state~~
+ * add support for script running
+ * add support for brainfork extensions (when running a script)